What Should I Know About Suing For Breach of Contract In Small Claims Court?

 Basic contract law principles require that the object and purpose and terms of a contract be lawful and moral if the courts are to uphold and enforce the...Learn More

 A liability waiver, when genuinely agreed to, remains very limited and applicable only to those risks willingly assumed.
-Generally, a waiver is also...Learn More
+Generally, a waiver is also unable to...Learn More

 Often businesses will attempt to impose a 'limited liability clause' within contractual agreements.
 To the party against whom such a clause is against, such a...Learn More